at Gen. John J. Pershing Boyhood Home State Historic Site

 Site Office

-Paintings, photos, exhibits, items of interest and a free 30-minute presentation of the life of General Pershing and World War I are available for you to view in the site office and orientation center, which is located at 1100 Pershing Drive in Laclede, next to the Pershing Boyhood Home.
-Tours originate from here.
-Souvenirs are also available for purchase, including the book "Until the Last Trumpet Sounds" by Gene Smith, a biography about General Pershing.
+Paintings, photos, exhibits, items of interest and a free 30-minute presentation of the life of General Pershing and World War I are available for you to view in the Historic Site Office and Pershing Memorial Museum and Leadership Archives, which is located at 905 Ausmus Drive in Laclede, two blocks north of the Pershing Boyhood Home.
+Tours start here.
+Souvenirs are also available for purchase and include the book "Until the Last Trumpet Sounds" by Gene Smith, a biography about General Pershing.

-Walking tours originate at the visitor contact point and depart for the boyhood home, which is located nearby.
-You will be taken inside the two-story house that has been furnished to reflect its appearance when Pershing was growing up here from 1866 to 1882.
-The house has had extensive restoration work completed in 2001.
+Walking tours originate at the site office and depart for the boyhood home.
+You will be taken inside the two-story house, which has been furnished to reflect its appearance when Pershing was growing up here from 1866 to 1882.
+The house had extensive restoration work completed in 2001.
 The home is not air-conditioned, and you may experience a 19th-century interior environment when you visit.

 Group Tours